liontiger23/thesis-template-latex/README.md

 make
 ```

+> Note: also converts [src/title.doc](src/title.doc) to pdf and prepends to the resulting artifact.

 ## Publishing

 To "publish" the final `.pdf` you can use the following command which builds and copies `src/*.pdf` into `publish/*.pdf`